gigi-beridze/linkedin-clone/README.md

-linkeding clone with react, also i'm using style-components. if you want run this file install react first and next add this files
+linkedin clone with react, also i'm using style-components. if you want run this file install react first and next add this files

 ### Design